What is loan to value ratio (LVR)?

 How is the property value assessed when calculating the LVR?

-If the purchase price is different to the bank valuation then the lender will generally use the lower of the two to determine the LVR.
+If the market valuation is different to the bank valuation, then the lender will generally use the lower of the two to determine the LVR.

 Ready to purchase your home?